 Why Business-class PCs are a Smart Investment

-Think back to the last time you bought a new PC or laptop for your business.
-Did you approach the purchase the same way you would for a personal device?
-And if you had a problem, were you satisfied with the level of service you received?
+Think back to the last time you bought a new computer unit or laptop for your business.
+Did you approach the purchase the same way you would for your personal use device?
+And if you had a problem, were you satisfied with the level of service you received from customer support?

 Many small and medium-sized businesses purchase consumer-grade PCs and notebooks by default, not realizing the amount of difference a business-class model can make.
 Consumer-grade devices can work fine for many organizations, but businesses with more stringent performance, reliability, and support needs can save time and frustration by moving up to business-class devices.